DevBoxerDevBoxer Docs

 Configuration Methods

-There are two ways to configure setup scripts:
+There are two ways to configure setup scripts and provision scripts:

 1. Environment-Specific Script

-Configured in your DevBoxer environment settings, this script is private to you and takes precedence over repository scripts.
+Configured in your DevBoxer environment settings, environment-specific scripts are private to you and take precedence over repository scripts.

 This is useful for user-specific customizations.